johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA1.4 Ground-Based Navigation.md

 tags:
   - ir
   - lesson
-aliases:
-- IR.5A
 ---
 ### Objective
 VOR orientation, course intercepts and tracking, and use of HSI, if available.
 ILS and DME introduction.
-Autopilot systems and operation.

 ### Resources
 - [[Instrument ACS]] section V